aspose-slides/Aspose.Slides-Documentation/php-java/getting-started/licensing/_index.md

 ## Purchased License

 After purchase, you need to apply the license file or stream.
-This section describes options of how this can be done, and also comments on some common questions.

 {{% alert color="primary" %}}